 Specialty freight makes up about 20% of trucking industry revenue in the United States, with bulk liquid transportation representing the majority of this 20%.
 Seemingly unrelated industries ranging from farming to aviation and mining to chemicals, rely on the movement of bulk liquid freight in order to conduct business.
 However, there is a wide variation in the chemical properties and hazards posed by the liquids these industries require in order to perform their operations.
-The farming industry relies heavily on fertilizers and pesticides, whereas aviation relies on the transport of jet fuel.
-Each category of liquids; chemical, fuels, etc. has its own set of transportation requirements and standards that must be met in order to safely and efficiently transport it from one location to the next.
+The farming industry relies heavily on fertilizers and pesticides, whereas aviation relies on liquid bulk transport for jet fuel.
+Each category of liquids: chemical, fuels, etc., has its own set of bulk liquid transportation requirements and standards that must be met in order to safely and efficiently transport it from one location to the next.

-What is Customization and Flexibility in Bulk Liquid Transportation
+What is Customization and Flexibility in Liquid Bulk Transport

-Customization and flexibility encompass the ability of the manufacturer, distributor or a bulk liquid transport intermediary to meet the needs of their clients.
-This requires transporting the liquid in a manner that is cost effective, yet safe, and meets (or exceeds) industry standards and also complies with government regulations.
+Customization and flexibility encompass the ability of the manufacturer, distributor or a liquid bulk transport intermediary to meet the needs of their clients.
+This requires liquid transportation in a manner that is cost effective, yet safe, and meets (or exceeds) industry standards and also complies with government regulations.
 Achieving these conflicting goals can pose a challenge.

 The Tank Container